CCDirectLink/CCSlowmotion/README.md

 * CCLoader: https://github.com/2767mr/CCLoader

 ## Installation
-Just drag the "slowmotion" folder into the "mod" folder
+Drag the "slowmotion" folder into the "mod" folder